I received a question from Kimberly in 2024 and she asked:

 - Eliminate “unhealthy” and artificial sources of trans fats.
 Most artificial trans fats are found in processed, packaged foods like cookies and snack cakes.
 These have been heated and are hydrogenated.
-They are also high in omega 6 fats, which causes inflammation.
+They are also high in omega 6 fats, which cause inflammation.

 - Increase your fiber intake.
 Soluble fiber helps prevent and remove plaque buildup.
 You can find soluble fiber in foods like vegetables, lentils, beans, and oats.
-I would also add in fiber supplements as well, especially if you have a hard time getting it all from food.
+I would also add fiber supplements as well, especially if you have a hard time getting it all from food.

 - Cut back on sugar.
 The sugar found in processed foods like cookies, ice cream, and sugar-sweetened beverages has no nutritional value.
 Unfortunately, sugar is hidden in almost all “man-made” foods.
 They increase your blood sugar levels… Which when combined with the unhealthy fats, clogs your arteries.

 2 — Exercise

 First, we all need to move more.
 All we tend to do is sit all day long — computer, phone, driving, eating, work, etc.

 The reason exercise is important is because it helps improve your youth hormones, which then helps your body naturally get rid of toxins – this includes plaque.